-- 1. Members on Sea Duty shall be assigned an uninterrupted sleep period in compliance with FLSA. - 2.
-An uninterrupted meal period shall be allowed for each meal, not to exceed three (3) meals per day. - 3.
-The hourly rate of pay while assigned to Sea Duty shall be computed by the following formula:

-Monthly salary x 0.00212 = Sea Duty Hourly Rate of Pay

-- 4. All hours of Sea Duty shall be considered hours worked, therefore on: - a) Regular Duty Day: The member shall be paid eight (8) hours at the straight rate and sixteen (16) hours at the time and one-half (1 1⁄2) rate of Sea Duty Hourly Rate of Pay; and b) Regular Day Off (Sixth [6th] and Seventh [7th] day) and Non-floating Holiday: The member shall be paid eight (8) hours at the time and one-half (11⁄2) rate and sixteen (16) hours at the double time rate of the Sea Duty Hourly Rate of Pay.
+- A. Members on Sea Duty shall be assigned an uninterrupted sleep period in compliance with FLSA. - B. An uninterrupted meal period shall be allowed for each meal, not to exceed three (3) meals per day. - C. The hourly rate of pay while assigned to Sea Duty shall be computed by the following formula: - 0.367 x annualized hourly rate = Sea Duty Hourly Rate of Pay - D. All hours of Sea Duty shall be considered hours worked, therefore on: - 1.
+Regular Duty Day: The member shall be paid eight (8) hours at the straight rate and sixteen (16) hours at the time and one-half (1 1⁄2) rate of Sea Duty Hourly Rate of Pay; and - 2.
+Regular Day Off (Sixth [6th] and Seventh [7th] day) and Non-floating Holiday: The member shall be paid eight (8) hours at the time and one-half (11⁄2) rate and sixteen (16) hours at the double time rate of the Sea Duty Hourly Rate of Pay.